coupergateway/couper-examples/sending-jwt-upstream/README.md

 }
 ```

 Looks ok, we got access to the protected backend.
+And note that the `Authorization` header was consumed by Couper.
+It wasn't sent to the backend.

 ## Send request headers upstream